 Even the Church has failed in its duty to shake the world's conscience about the blasphemy of hunger, despite there being no cardinal rule to prevent the clergy from demonstrating in our city squares for freedom from want.
 When protesters camped outside St Paul's Cathedral in London, many banners posed the question ‘What would Jesus do?'
 We might wonder how the Church would respond if Christ was to reappear today as a ‘divine activist' moving among the mass rallies for freedom and justice across the world.
 Unfortunately, when we label the very few people who attempt to do the right thing for the world as ‘activists', we infer that an activist is somehow different and set apart from the ordinary citizen.
 The media and advertising industry encourage us to adopt such labels, which enable us to separate our social identities and not feel connected to the suffering and vast inequity that plagues the earth.
 It is these same divisions in our consciousness that allow us to say: ‘there has always been hunger, and always will be'.
 Or to nod our head at the warnings of environmentalists, and then to say: ‘but it is naive to believe that we can change the world'.
 In this sense, the word activist really means ‘the one whom nobody listens to'.

 An understanding of justice also requires awareness, which means to see things clearly, to think for oneself, to not have a belief in a belief.
 Now that the old order is collapsing and no government knows what to do, we can no longer point the finger at our politicians alone.
 That finger must also be pointed towards ourselves.
-We like to say ‘it's the fault of our government', but is it really the government or our own lack of action, our own lack of concern, our own complacency?
+We like to say ‘it's the fault of my government', but is it really the government or our own lack of action, our own lack of concern, our own complacency?
 As we have seen in the Middle East, when two million people stand in the street and peacefully shake their fists then the government has no choice but to listen or leave office.

 Let us try and understand, in the simplest terms, what this means for the economist and the politician.
 Now that it is obvious that our economic, social and political systems need to be totally restructured, the correct responsibility of governments is to redesign these systems specifically so that no-one dies of hunger.
 In the first instance, this requires international cooperation for an emergency program of redistribution unlike anything we have seen before.
 Such a program cannot be based on charity, which has absolutely nothing to do with justice.
 Charity is of course venerable in the kind of world we have today in which billions of people are suffering in poverty, but the necessity of charity is a sad representation of public complacency.
 An emergency program cannot be based on the existing premise of ‘let's do our best to feed the starving people', but must rather be initiated on the basis of ‘this should never happen again'.

 There is plenty of food and resources to feed, clothe, house and care for everyone in the world, as long stipulated as a human right in Article 25 of the Universal Declaration.
 This Article must become the law for every nation, which is the expression of justice in its strictest sense.
 Just as there are laws to obey when a country joins the European Community, the articles of the United Nations must obligate member states to collectively ensure that no person ever dies from hunger in any country.
 Article 25 must be translated into the rule of law, backed up by the force of public opinion around the world.
 The voice of the people should be heard and represented in the United Nations - that is what the United Nations is for.
-It should come to represent the heart and minds of the people.
+It should come to represent the heart and minds of all the people.
 This will inevitably take a long time, and each nation should continue to grow within its own traditions.
 But as a very first step, enlightened politicians and the public should voice their demand for an emergency redistribution program to be initiated under the aegis of the United Nations, which should become the most important work that the United Nations has ever undertaken.

 The logistical details of such a program will be a formidable challenge for governments to negotiate and plan, but there can be no gainsaying its broad mandate.
 Again and again we see humanitarian emergencies with the same old story, as in Turkey's earthquake recently or the floods in Thailand: not enough resources, not enough support, not enough aid to go around.
 Even in the richest country with the largest military, people in New Orleans were left to fend for themselves in the aftermath of Hurricane Katrina, calling out to the world ‘Where's President Bush?'
 When we want to protect our own interests or go to war, everything happens so quickly - we have all the equipment, all the weapons, all the manpower, all the money.
 But when it comes to the suffering of poor people, all of a sudden money is non-existent.
 This is the trend that must be reversed.
 This is why the prevention of human deprivation, whatever its cause - poverty, conflict or natural disaster - must be guaranteed by an international authority.
 Think of it like a worldwide emergency services, funded by contributions from every nation.
 We should not even consider this to be a ‘humanitarian' operation, which has connotations too similar to charity: such programs should be structured into our reformed political and economic institutions and enshrined in international law.